kosijer/ai-notes/README.md

 ## **Overview**

-Describe the purpose of your project, its main objectives, and any context the user needs to understand its importance.

-Example:
 This project is a Python-based **Smart Notes Organizer** that allows users to create, categorize, and search notes with AI-powered features like sentiment analysis and automatic categorization.
+It uses the OpenAI API for intelligent features, such as automatically proposing the category, creating the summary, and detecting the sentiment of the note.

+There is a clever search that runs through the `nlq_search` library, but currently, it doesn't always give relevant results, so it has to be investigated.
+The route with the query can be found in `app.py`, and the commented implementation is in the `index.html` template file.

 ---